-A special-needs mama, learning from her micro-preemie son, one awkward step at a time
+A special-needs mama, learning from her micro-preemie son and typical daughter, one awkward step at a time

 Born and raised as a faculty child at a boarding school on the East Coast, I moved to Alaska in 2000 for an adventure that turned into a love affair I know call home.
 I met my husband Nick on a 21-day hiking trip through the Alaska Range, on a route without trails, along river beds, through tundra, over mountain passes, and I knew he was the man I wanted to marry before the trip’s end.

 Our wedding of five took place on a beach we kayaked to wearing rubber boots, where I held a bouquet of flowers I picked on the path from the shore to the red rocks that served as our backdrop.
 Legally married, we returned to Cape Cod for a second ceremony, with almost 200 family and friends, where I wore my Mom’s silk wedding dress, and with my hand in Nick’s, cut a piece of chocolate frosted cake decorated with nasturtiums.

 A month later, I flew to Chicago for the national poetry slam, and while watching a man perform a poem on fatherhood, I thought, “I want to have a baby.”
 The night I returned to Alaska, I shared these feelings with Nick and we enjoyed the idea of it, only to decide the next day that we’d rather wait a year or so.
 But our son Elias didn't wait.